Young Brother, Sister Die in Apparent Drowning in Lake Hughes Pond

 The two children, 3 and 4 years old, were playing outside together near their home in the Antelope Valley, on Lake Hughes Road.

-The property is, according to Los Angeles County Sheriff's Department officials, several acres.
+The property is, according to Los Angeles County Sheriff's Department officials, 12 acres.

+"Detectives later learned the children were last seen playing in the yard of the location,'' a sheriff's department statement said.
+"When the mother went to call them into the residence, she noticed the children were missing and began searching for them.
+The mother located them inside a shallow pond which was within a close proximity to the residence.''

-The children wandered off while outside, the LASD said, and were later found by their mother in what is being described as a two-foot duck pond near the residence.
+The children were found in what is being described as a two to three feet deep duck pond near the residence.

-Deputies arrived to find the childrens' mother and at least one neighbor performing CPR.
+Deputies arrived responding to a missing persons report but then find the childrens' mother and at least one neighbor performing CPR.

 The children were then rushed to Antelope Valley Hospital, where despite the efforts of their mother, neighbors, Sheriff's deputies and medical staff, neither child survived.
-The young boy was pronounced dead first, followed by the young girl.
+The young boy was pronounced dead first around 9:00 p.m., followed by the young girl just before 11:00 p.m.

+Officials say that there did not appear to be any trauma or foul play.

 It is not yet known whether any charges will be filed in the case, LASD said.